 We opened a door at the bottom of the stairs and arrived outside where a completely unexpected scenery awaited us.
 We rubbed our eyes with disbelief and were stunned to see a large spaceship that was almost see-through, as if it were trying to be translucent and there were weird glyphs written on it.
 Somehow, no one else were around to witness this spectacle.
 There were three women dressed in clothes fashioned in a way we aren’t accustomed to seeing here on Earth.
 They wore grey, black, and dark purple one-piece suits, and their boots had flashing lights on them.
 Their hair was black and pulled slick back inside their hoods.
 One had dreadlocks sticking out of a hole at the back of her hood.
 Their faces were ornated with a style of makeup that we would consider different here on Earth.
 They had different skin tones, ranging from dark to very light brown.
 They were strong, robust like men, and were doing some type of mind control on the twins.
 The scariest one of them had eyes coloured purple and orange as she was emitting her powers, rushing the twins to enter the spaceship.
 She seemed like she was the strongest of the two.
 The other one was holding a device that was emitting waves that were pulling the girls toward them.
 The girls seemed like they were putting a little effort in fighting what was happening to them, but eventually they gave in.
 Mom was running with all her might toward the UFO and screaming: “Please don’t take my children!
 Stop it!
 Those are my girls!
 Help!
 Help!
 Someone please help us!”.

 This book’s description sounded amazing, and the concept grabbed me.
-After a decade of dystopian sci-fi overcrowding shelves, I’m on the hunt for uplifting stories of the future.
-Hazel’s journey definitely falls into that category, and I appreciated how she and so many others found their inner strength to build the world they want to see.
+After reading so many dystopian sci-fi books that predict the future as hopeless, this story sounded like a breath of fresh air.
+Hazel’s character and journey definitely fall on the uplifting side of science fiction, and I appreciated how she and so many others found their inner strength to build the world they want to see.

 If there was ever a book I’d describe as a “diamond in the rough,” this is it.
-I could see the story arc stretching out over Hazel and the wonderful worldbuilding present in this novel, but it was mostly buried beneath large chunks of information that stalled a lot of the forward movement of the story.
-I loved the elements and characters of this book and wish they’d been more central.
+I could see the story arc trying to stretch out over Hazel and the wonderful worldbuilding present in this novel, but it was mostly buried beneath large chunks of information that stalled much of the plot’s forward movement.

 E.K.
 Highland is a Haitian-Canadian first-time author who enjoys sci-fi and fantasy stories.
 The problem is, she wants to see more diversity in those genres.
 While growing up in Ottawa, Canada, she felt that books and television lacked representation of more Black characters.